projectcontour/contour/site/content/docs/v1.15.0/configuration.md

 ### Flags

-There are flags that can be passed to `contour boostrap` that help configure how Envoy connects to Contour:
+There are flags that can be passed to `contour bootstrap` that help configure how Envoy connects to Contour:

 | Flag | Default  | Description |